A clever, comfortable medium van choice

-However, you will find that many rivals are available with higher payload ratings, and pretty though the cab is to look at, it doesn’t offer the greatest amount of practical storage – despite some clever features including a built-in phone holder and middle seat cushion that folds down to form a desk.
+You will find that many rivals are available with higher payload ratings, however, and pretty though the cab is to look at, it doesn’t offer the most practical storage – despite some clever features including a built-in phone holder and middle seat cushion that folds down to form a desk.

 Renault Trafic bodystyles and variants